Upper Appomattox canal system: Cleared 1745

 The Appomattox River was cleared for bateau by 1745.
-These boats were the same dimensions as the James River bateau, sixty feet long, six feet wide and two feet deep.
-It was also designed to carry the largest load through the smallest parts of the river system.
-Unlike the James River bateau, the Appomattox trips went up and down river so they were not designed to be sold as lumber at the end of the voyage.
+These boats were the same dimensions as the James River bateau, sixty feet long, six feet wide and two feet deep, appropriate to carry the largest load through the smallest parts of the river.
+Unlike the James River bateau, the Appomattox trips served westward and eastward river service, and were not sold off at the end of the voyage for their value as lumber.